Truck FastGet FREE EXPRESS SHIPPING for orders over $199.50

 No matter how you brew kava, the results are going to be similar, you’ll still have the same effect and taste.
 So, what is the difference?
 The main difference is the time it takes to prepare the brew, the batch size, and the level of convenience when mixing your kava.
 Therefore, it really boils down to your own personal preference, so we highly recommend trying a few different preparation methods before selecting the brewing method that is right for you

-Which Method Is Right For Me?
+How to make Kava, which Method Is Right For Me?

 how to make kava